karabarley/PSD-to-HTML-Trada/README.md

 # psdToHtmlTrada
+You may view the live version of this game in the link provided: http://karabarleta.com/trada/

 For this project - I built a single page site with HTML & CSS from a predesigned PSD.
 I included media tags to ensure that the site is responsive.